 Pruning is a way to help remove dying, diseased, or discolored plant tissue.
 Removing these leaves allows the plant to direct its energy to healthier leaves.
 With due care and attention, aloe plants can thrive for years.

-Pruning can also be helpful when a plant becomes overgrown.
+Pruning can also be helpful when a plant becomes overgrown (whether you’re growing aloe plants indoors or outside).
 Removing excess growth can help plant branches or leaves from rubbing against each other and also help improve airflow.

 Aloe plants typically max out at about three feet tall and three feet wide indoors.

-What’s the Best Time of Year to Prune Aloe Plants?
+Best Time of Year to Prune Aloe Plants

 The best time to prune aloe plants is the late winter or early spring.
 At this time, plants are just beginning to resume rapid growth.
 Therefore, after they’ve been pruned, they can quickly recover.